sirisian/ecmascript-types/doexpressions.md

 # do Expressions

-A block that produces a value. `do { … }` evaluates its statements and yields the value of the last one that ran, so a computation needing a temporary, a branch, or a `try` can stay an expression instead of being hoisted into a statement above the thing that wanted it.
+A block that produces a value. `do { â€¦ }` evaluates its statements and yields the value of the last one that ran, so a computation needing a temporary, a branch, or a `try` can stay an expression instead of being hoisted into a statement above the thing that wanted it.

 ```js
 const size: uint8 = do {